-Clarity is one of the 4C’S of diamond that not only affect its appearance but also the value and price.
-The assessment of a diamond’s clarity is based on the GIA clarity scale which has 6 categories and 11 diamond clarity grades in total.
+Clarity is one of the 4C’S of diamond that affects not only its appearance but also its value and price.
+The assessment of a diamond’s clarity is based on the GIA clarity scale, which has six categories and 11 diamond clarity grades in total.
 It looks like this:

 Flawless diamonds (F) are the rarest and most valuable of them all.
 As you move down on the clarity scale, the inclusions become more and more visible and hence, reduce the value of a diamond.